Mr. Miyagi: The Karate Kid Part II (1986)

 After the All-Valley tournament, Mr. Miyagi tells Daniel it is time to meet his mother and Ali for dinner.
-They are distracted by Kreese attacking Johnny Lawrence and Miyagi asks him to end the fight.
+They are distracted by Kreese attacking Johnny Lawrence after he stood up to him, and Miyagi asks him to end the fight.
 Kreese refuses and turns his anger towards Miyagi, who "honks" his nose and subdues him.
 Daniel's senior prom ends in disaster, and in the beginning of summer 1985, Miyagi invites him to stay with him.
 A letter arrives informing Miyagi that his father, who lives in Okinawa, is dying.
 Mr. Miyagi makes plans to visit, and Daniel decides to join him.
 Miyagi recounts his unfortunate history with Sato and Yukie.
 Upon arriving, they are greeted by Sato's nephew Chozen, who drives Miyagi and Daniel to Sato.
 Sato tells Miyagi that they will fight to the death to restore Sato's honor.
 At the village, Miyagi and Daniel are welcomed by Yukie and her niece, Kumiko.
 They explain that Sato owns the village's land title and the villagers are forced to rent their property from him.
 Yukie reveals that she never married because of her love for Miyagi.
 Miyagi's father requests an audience with both Sato and Miyagi and before dying, requests that they put aside their differences.
 Sato gives Miyagi three days to mourn before their fight.
 Miyagi shows Daniel the secret to his family's karate: a handheld drum that twists back and forth, illustrating a block-and-defense karate move called the "drum technique".
 After Chozen and his crew vandalize Miyagi's family property and attack Daniel, Miyagi decides to return to California.
 Sato shows up with bulldozers, threatening to destroy the village if Miyagi flees again.
 Miyagi gives in on the condition that Sato signs the land title over to the villagers and Sato agrees.
 On the day before their fight, a typhoon strikes the village, leaving Sato trapped under the ruins of a dojo.
 Miyagi rescues Sato and they hide in a nearby pillbox with Chozen and other villagers.
 Daniel rushes into the storm after seeing Yuna stuck on top of a bell tower; Sato demands that his nephew help Daniel, but Chozen refuses.
 Sato assists Daniel himself, after which he disowns Chozen, who runs out into the storm.
 The next morning, the bulldozers return to help rebuild the village while Sato hands over the village's land title and asks forgiveness from Miyagi.
 Chozen takes Kumiko hostage and challenges Daniel to a fight to the death.
 Miyagi and others in the festival use handheld drums to motivate Daniel, inspiring him to subdue Chozen and they celebrate their victory.